background grid image

 Prior to the introduction of flakes, most Nix development used Nixpkgs as the only external Nix input.
 Typically, developers would subscribe to a channel of Nixpkgs, like 22.11 or 23.05, continuously update to the most recent revision in that channel, and then switch channels every six months.

 The introduction of flakes began to change things.
-Because flakes make it much easier to compose and pin your Nix inputs, we began to see a wider variety of inputs in Nix projects—a decentralization of the Nix universe.
+Because flakes provide primitives to compose and pin your Nix inputs, we began to see a wider variety of inputs in Nix projects—a decentralization of the Nix universe.

 But even with flakes, Nix development still typically involves one of two approaches to handling Nix flake inputs: